-The Feasibility Study will explore the viability of converting hardwood sawmill residue into higher value energy products.
+The Hardwood Residue Bio-Refinery Feasibility Study explored the viability of converting hardwood sawmill residue into higher value energy products.

 How the project works

-Sawmill and forest residues accounts for a major underutilised resource in the hardwood industry.
-The Feasibility Study will explore the technical and financial viability of building a second generation Hardwood Residue Bio-refinery to convert this residue into renewable liquid fuels and industry feedstocks.
-The Hardwood Residue Bio-refinery project will also explore the potential regulatory hurdles to developing biorefineries in rural New South Wales.
+Sawmill and forest residues accounts for a major under-utilised resource in the hardwood industry.
+The Hardwood Residue Bio-Refinery Feasibility Study explored the technical and financial viability of building a second generation Hardwood Residue Bio-refinery to convert this residue into renewable liquid fuels and industry feedstocks.
+The Hardwood Residue Bio-refinery feasibility project also explored the potential regulatory hurdles to developing bio-refineries in rural New South Wales.

 The technology being explored has been developed by a Spanish-based technology company, Global Ecofuel Solutions SL.

 The Global Ecofuel Solutions SL technology uses low temperature and pressure mechanical catalytic conversion to break long chain hydrocarbon molecules into shorter chain liquid hydrocarbon products such as avgas, diesel and bitumen.

 This is a highly specialised process and has yet to be developed into a full production scale facility.

 ARENA worked closely with Boral Timber to assess elements of the Feasibility Study to develop a knowledge sharing portfolio on the progress and lessons learnt over the course of study.